farleyoli/tour/01/exercises.md

 settingsMenu(appSettings);  // Runs the menu loop

 // Inside the menu, the user can:
-// - Input 'A' (or any other letter but 'd' and 'q') to toggle the 'a' setting (case-insensitivity)
+// - Input 'A'/'a' (or any other letter but 'd' and 'q') to toggle the 'a' setting (case-insensitivity)
 // - Input 'd' to display all settings and their states
 // - Input 'q' to quit the menu
 ```